tommyfuu/BioFoundry/README.md

 If you would like to install them manually:

 1. [Primer3-py](https://libnano.github.io/primer3-py/index.html) (Download via terminal with `pip install primer3-py`)
-2. Pandas (Download via terminal with `pip install pandas` or `conda install pandas`)
+2. [Pandas](https://pandas.pydata.org/pandas-docs/stable/index.html) (Download via terminal with `pip install pandas` or `conda install pandas`)

 ### Usage

 #### Installation

-Clone this repository, enter the local directory where the repo is located.
+Clone or download this repository, enter the local directory where the repo is located.
 If you haven't already, install the dependencies with

 ```
 pip install -r requirements.txt
 ```

-More accessible installation methods to come once we have our first release.
+More accessible installation methods to come later.

 #### Primer design